 If you are interested in in-ear monitor systems, click here to read more

 Worship music production

-If you want to get the church services in their entirety, rather than just recording church sermons with one of these handheld recorders, then you need to think carefully about where you place the portable recorder.
-If your audio recorder has 4-channel recording from front and back microphones, then it is a bit easier.
+If you want to capture the church services in their entirety, rather than just church sermons, then you need to think carefully about where you place the portable recorder.
+If your audio capture device has 4-channel recording from front and back microphones, then it is a bit easier.
 If you want to pick up the singing in the church service, instruments as well as the preaching, then you probably want to place the recorder about half way between the pulpit and the congregation.

 This will take a bit of trial and error as you can either end up with the preacher singing really loudly, or the front row of the congregation singing loudly, but you then can’t hear the preaching.
-If want to record live church music with the organ or piano too, it might be better to record using a separate microphone or recorder as these instruments may be a lot louder than the congregation.
-Also if you want to record the church choir, you can do it with a multidirectional recorder such as the Zoom H2n or use more than one microphone to get the best sound coverage.
+If want to record live church music with the organ or piano too, it might be better to use a separate microphone or recorder as these instruments may be a lot louder than the congregation.
+Also if you want to record the church choir, you can do it with a multidirectional device such as the Zoom H2n or use more than one microphone to get the great sound coverage.

 Record to a computer from mixing desk

 Ok, another way that you could record the sermon would be to use a laptop or desktop PC to record from a mixer.
 If you already have a PA sound system setup with a sound board and a laptop, you have most of the equipment you will need to make a quality recording.
 You can take an output from the desk to the line in on the laptop, but this won’t really give great results, as built-in laptop audio circuits tend not to be high quality.
 It will work, but you would be much better investing in a USB audio interface which has 1/4″ jack and XLR inputs, which you will be able to use in other scenarios too.